Luffy-7744/Samsung-PD-Training-/README.md

         sub_module2 u2(.a(net1),.b(c),.y(y));  //y = net1|c ,ie y = a&b + c;
 endmodule
 ```
-When we perform synthesis in yosys it generates the following gate level netlist :
+We do synthesis in yosys it generates the following gate level netlist :
 <img width="1085" alt="lib" src="https://github.com/Luffy-7744/Samsung-PD-Training-/blob/7d2732dc1300198990edfb77ed38ef0cff0db911/PD%23Day2/hire_synth.PNG">
-The yosys considers the module hierarchy and does mapping according to the instantiation.The netlist code for hierarchical implementation of the multiple_modules.
+The yosys considers the module hierarchy and does mapping according to the instantiation i.e by using sub blocks.The netlist code for hierarchical implementation of the multiple_modules.
 ```
 module multiple_modules(a, b, c, y);
 	  input a;